lsst-dm/qserv-ingest/doc/user/prereq.rst

 - Prvileges to create pods and persistent volumes inside `<QSERV_NAMESPACE>`.

 - An HTTP(s) server providing access to input data and metadata.
 All pods inside `<QSERV_NAMESPACE>` must be able to access this HTTP server.

+- An instance of Argo Workflow running in `<QSERV_NAMESPACE>`.
+It can be installed with the script `argo-install.sh` located at the top-level of the `qserv-ingest ` directory.